carolabutera/ngimu_upperlimb/README.md

 # ngimu upperlimb application

-This code evaluates shoulder and elbow ISB angles using 3 NGIMUs: one placed on the torso, one the upper arm and one in the forearm.
+Evaluation of shoulder and elbow ISB angles using 3 NGIMUs: one placed on the torso, one the upper arm and one in the forearm.
-The ISB angles for the shoulder are the 'plane of elevation', 'upper arm elevation' and 'humeral rotation', while for the elbow are
-'flexion-extension' and 'pronosupination'.
+The ISB angles for the shoulder are the 'plane of elevation', 'upper arm elevation' and 'humeral rotation', while for the elbow are 'flexion-extension' and 'pronosupination'.
-A calibration is performed before starting the measurements.
 ISB data and linear acceleration data are saved in a .csv file

+*  "ngimu_demo_imu.py" performs an initial calibration of the IMUs.
+The reference frame in which the ISB angle are calculated is the one with z-axis upward, y-axis perpendicular to the torso and x-axis pointing from torso to right arm.
+The calibration consists in 2 phases: 10 seconds in which the subject has to stand with arm along sides and another 10 seconds in which the subject has to lift arms of 90° placing them horizontally.

+* [work in progress] "ngimu_demo_isb.py"  performs a calibration and evaluate ISB angle with respect to the ISB convention reference frame (y_axis upward, x-axis perpendicular to torso and z-axis pointing to the right arm)

+* [work in progress] "ngimu_offline.py" performs calibration and evaluates ISB angles on data acquired with the humanoid robot TIAGo.
+This script is used to validate the proposed calibration method. "synchro_tiago_imu.csv" is a file that contains the sychronized output of the IMUs and TIAGo encoders (joint values).

 How to set IMUs IP addresses (router TpLink TL_WR902AC):
 * go to http://tplinkwifi.net